wpserved/astratic-blocks/readme.md

-# Astratic
+# Astratic Blocks

 ## Description
 Simple plugin enabling custom blocks and patterns to the Gutenberg editor.
 This plugin is preferred by the [Astratic Theme](https://astratic.com).
-You can find full plugin description [here](https://wpserved.com/plugins/astratic).
+You can find full plugin description [here](https://wpserved.com/plugins/astratic-blocks).

 ## Requirements
 * WordPress >= 5.9